 Disaster Recovery

 An audit trail is essential in an unanticipated crisis or calamity.
-If a weather catastrophe or natural disaster impacts your company, your audit trail will provide a record of your business activities, costs, expenses, and revenues.
-Make sure to back up your audit trail in a safe and off-site locale to avoid the risk of fire or flood destroying all of your records.
+If a weather catastrophe or natural disaster impacts your company, your audit trail will record your business activities, costs, expenses, and revenues.
+Make sure to back up your audit trail in a safe and off-site locale to avoid the risk of fire or flood destroying your records.

 Worry-Free Audits

 A yearly audit by an impartial third party is necessary for publicly traded corporations.
 You can considerably reduce the stress of an audit if adequate documents are maintained.
-In addition, an auditor can rapidly assess whether a transaction is valid if the audit trail is attached to it.
+In addition, an auditor can rapidly assess whether a transaction is valid if the audit trail is attached.

 When auditors can do their work more quickly, that means less money spent on audit fees.
 It is also wise for companies to conduct periodic internal audits, and a step-by-step audit checklist can help create a streamlined approach.